wasamasa/form-feed/README.rst

   after the ``^L`` glyph.

 - `Pretty Control L <http://www.emacswiki.org/emacs/PrettyControlL>`_
-  is similiarly old and modifies the display table in a more elaborate way to turn the ``^L`` glyph into something resembling a section.
+  is similarly old and modifies the display table in a more elaborate way to turn the ``^L`` glyph into something resembling a section.

 - `page-break-lines <https://github.com/purcell/page-break-lines>`_ is